 - Highly regarded by those responsible for their clinical training

-- Eligible for or already have a medical license, if a physician
+- Eligible for or already have a medical or medicine license, if a physician

 - Citizens or permanent residents of the United States or its territories at the time of application